 Auslogics Driver Updater has been tested by multiple PC manufacturers and certified safe and effective.

-If the FAT FILE SYSTEM BSOD error persists after updating and repairing all damaged or missing drivers, proceed to the next solution.
+If the FAT File System BSOD error persists after updating and repairing all damaged or missing drivers, proceed to the next solution.

 Solution 5: Uninstall Any Folder Encryption App

-Some folder encryption and protection applications can disrupt system operations and cause the FAT_FILE_SYSTEM error on Windows 10.
+Some folder encryption and protection applications can disrupt system operations and cause the FAT File System error on Windows 10.
 This is because their encryption method interferes with the core aspects of your hard drive.

 If you’re using any of these programs, you need to uninstall them to see if they are responsible for the BSOD on your computer: